-- The syndicate led by Pager Partners will inject A\$1,876,875 cash into the Company in return for shares representing approximately 95% of the Company. - The Company would pay \$500,000 to the Deed Administrator for distribution under the DOCA to a Creditors' Trust in return for secured and unsecured creditors releasing all claims against the Company and their charge over the Company. - Certain unencumbered assets are to be retained by the Company including the Company's wholly owned subsidiary Antares Energy Company and all the other subsidiaries, including the Big Star Project in the Permian Basin. - The syndicate will loan the Company to pay for the costs of settling the DOCA, drafting of the DOCA, Creditors Trust Deed, Shareholder's Meetings and Shareholder Notices, Prospectus, Independent Experts Report and preparing historical audited accounts.
+- The Company will raise A\$1,876,875 cash into the Company in return for shares representing approximately 95% of the Company. - The Company would pay \$500,000 to the Deed Administrator for distribution under the DOCA to a Creditors' Trust in return for secured and unsecured creditors releasing all claims against the Company and any charges over the Company. - Certain unencumbered assets are to be retained by the Company including the Company's wholly owned subsidiary Antares Energy Company (which owns the Big Star Project in the Permian Basin in Dawson Country, Texas, USA). - The syndicate will loan the Company the requisite funds to pay for the costs of settling the DOCA, drafting of the DOCA, Creditors Trust Deed, Shareholder's Meetings and Shareholder Notices, Prospectus, Independent Experts Report and preparing historical audited accounts.